15 Nov Exercises To Fix Your Trendelenburg Gait

 Shown here are 2 movement strategies, both of which are most commonly caused by weakness and/or poor motor control of the hip abductors (particularly the gluteal muscles):

-1. The first strategy (Trendelenburg) shown here is a manifestation as a pelvic drop, in which the pelvis of the limb that is in swing phase will DROP.
-This is because the recruitment of the hip abductors of the stance limb is less than optimal to maintain the pelvis level.
+1. The first strategy (Trendelenburg) shown here is a manifestation of a pelvic drop, in which the pelvis on the same side as the limb that is swinging forward (swing phase) will DROP.
+This is because the recruitment of the hip abductors of the stance limb (the leg in contact with the ground) is less than optimal to maintain a level pelvis.

 2. The second strategy (Compensated Trendelenburg) shown here is a manifestation of a trunk lean towards the stance limb.
 This movement strategy brings my center of mass over my base of support (the stance foot).
 This is a compensatory strategy to decrease the external moment (demand) that gravity will put on my hip abductors aka making it easier for the hip abductors on that side to support the pelvis!